 Begonia grandis ssp.
-Evansiana is fairly widespread throughout China and Japan and its common name of “Hardy begonia” sums up the major claim for its inclusion in the hardy exotic hall of fame.
-It came through the winter of 2008/9 in our gardens without any special protection but I think I would cover it in dried leaves if temperatures dipped below – 10oC or so although we have never lost plants in the 20 years we’ve had them.
+Evansiana is fairly widespread throughout China and Japan.
+Its common name of “Hardy begonia” sums up the major claim for its inclusion in the hardy exotic hall of fame.
+During most winters it survives very well in our gardens in The Netherlands without any special protection.
+However, I think I would cover it in dried leaves if temperatures dipped below – 10oC or so.

-As the photos illustrate, it is instantly recognisable as a begonia.
+As the photos illustrate, Begonia grandis is instantly recognisable as a begonia.
 Many gardeners may just walk past it thinking that it is a pot plant which has been pushed in for the summer to fill in a space.
-Nothing could be more wrong – stop and look more closely!
-If the planting can be arranged, try and position it so that the spectacular red undersides of the leaves are visible.
+Nothing could be more wrong.
+Stop and look more closely!
+If it can be arranged, try and position it so that the spectacular red undersides of the leaves are visible.
 A side view of the plant or looking up at it on a slope are two ways of achieving this.

 As growth gets underway, a crop of little seedlings will appear.
 These can be potted up and will grow away very easily.
-These are the result of bulbils which form in the leaf axils of the plant before the leaves die in the autumn.
-These bulbils are nascent tubers.
-They germinate very easily and provide a straightforward means of vegetatively bulking up all the different B.grandis cultivars.
+The seedlings develop from bulbils which form in the leaf axils before the leaves die in the autumn.
+Bulbils are nascent tubers.
+They germinate very easily and provide a straightforward means of vegetatively bulking up all the different Begonia grandis cultivars.

-Over the years, plant hunters and the occurrence of sports in nurseries have given rise to a variety of interesting cultivars and an article by Dan Heims of Terra Nova Nurseries provides a comprehensive summary of the situation of what is available to the gardener.
+Over the years, plant hunters and the occurrence of sports in nurseries have given rise to a variety of interesting Begonia grandis cultivars.
+An article by Dan Heims of Terra Nova Nurseries provides a comprehensive summary of the situation of what is available to the gardener.

-Heim’s article, based on a talk given to the US Begonia Society, complements a somewhat earlier blog by John Boggan which provides additional insights and completes an instructive review of hardy begonia which bring the gardener up to speed on what is going on in this sector of the plant world.
+Heim’s article is based on a talk given to the US Begonia Society.
+It complements a somewhat earlier blog by John Boggan which provides additional insights and completes an instructive review of hardy begonia.
+These articles will bring the gardener up to speed on what is going on in this sector of the plant world.

 The Flora of China recognises 3 subspecies in Begonia grandis.
-The plant with rather sturdy stems and a solid abaxial leaf pigmentation of broadly oval leaves invariably found under the name “Evansiana” is Begonia grandis ssp. grandis.
+“Evansiana” is Begonia grandis ssp. grandis – a plant with rather sturdy stems and a solid abaxial leaf pigmentation of broadly oval leaves.
 The other two variants (Begonia grandis ssp holostyla and Begonia grandis ssp sinensis) both have longer and weaker/thinner stems.
-Begonia grandis ssp holostyla has triangular-ovate leaves and from a gardener’s perspective seems to have been created especially for the “Nanjiang Silver” variant.
+Begonia grandis ssp holostyla has triangular-ovate leaves.
+From a gardener’s perspective it seems to have been created especially for the “Nanjiang Silver” variant.
 In Begonia grandis ssp sinensis the red pigmentation is generally concentrated along leaf veins and sometimes stems.
 The majority of the Chinese B.grandis introductions fall into this subspecies.
 It goes without saying that this is only an extremely superficial look at the taxonomy.
-However it alerts one to the nomenclature which is appearing in nursery catalogues and plant labels.
+However, it alerts one to the nomenclature which is appearing in nursery catalogues and on plant labels.

-We have been growing several cultivars of B.grandis for several years and generally purchased new variants when we came across them out of curiosity.
+We have been growing several hardy Begonia grandis cultivars for several years.
+When we came across new variants we try to purchase them out of curiosity.
 Left to their own devices they bulk up largely thanks to bulbils.
 This vegetative propagation preserves the integrity of the variant.
-In contrast to seed propagation where there is a risk of cross-pollination when different cultivars are in close proximity to each other.
+Whereas with seed propagation there is a risk of cross-pollination when different cultivars are in close proximity to each other.
 This isn’t a problem in the garden.
 However, it can in theory introduce a bit of confusion in the nursery trade.
 Cross-pollination is maybe the explanation why, when looking around nursery beds, occasionally one or two plants seem to have numerous subtle differences from the surrounding stock.
 That said, from a gardening perspective, if the difference is an improvement, then it is worthwhile.

 Some leaf sports of B.grandis combine decorative upper leaf surfaces with an earlier appearance in late April.
-Begonia “Sparkle and Shine” is an example and this and was christened by Russell Gardens in the USA.
-They also carry other hardy begonia varieties – see their website .
+Begonia “Sparkle and Shine”, another hardy begonia is an example of this.
+It was christened by Russell Gardens in the USA.
 Their description of “Sparkle and Shine” below says it all: